zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 Congrats!
 If all went well, you should see a modal greeting you and showing your comment.
 In the next sections we will go deeper into the Core Concepts and how to further customize a form.

-## Quick Setup
+## Quick Start

-If you are already know how to set up a form manually, you can save time by directly import into your Library Layout one of this starting point Form Area sections.
+If you are already know how to set up a form manually, you can save time by directly [importing](https://yootheme.com/support/yootheme-pro/joomla/layout-library#download-and-upload-layouts) into your Layout Library one of these Form Area sections.

 {% quick-links %}